The structure of connected (graded) Hopf algebras revisited: Applications to connected (graded) Hopf algebras

 \begin{corollary} Let $H$ be a commutative connected Hopf algebra and $K$ a Hopf subalgebra.
 Then $H$ is isomorphic as an algebra to the polynomial algebra over $K$ in some family of variables. \end{corollary}

-\begin{proof} It is a direct consequence of Corollary \ref{generator-connected-Hopf-algebra} (1). \end{proof}
+\begin{proof} It is a direct consequence of Corollary \ref{generator-connected-Hopf-algebra}. \end{proof}

-Now we turn to consider the sturcture of connected (graded) Hopf algebras of finite GK dimension.
+Now we turn to consider the structure of connected (graded) Hopf algebras of finite GK dimension.
 First we recall the definition of Hopf Ore extensions and iterated Hopf Ore extensions. \begin{definition} Let $R$ be a Hopf algebra and $n\geq 2$. \begin{enumerate} \item A Hopf algebra $H$ is called a \emph{Hopf Ore extension} (\emph{HOE}, for short) of $R$ if it contains $R$ as a Hopf subalgebra and is an Ore extension of $R$ as algebras, that is $H=R[X;\sigma,\delta]$ for some algebra automorphism $\sigma$ of $R$ and $\sigma$-derivation $\delta$ of $R$.
-We call the HOE $H$ is \emph{of derivation type} if $\sigma$ can be chosen to be the identity map of $R$. \item A Hopf algebra $H$ is called an \emph{($n$-step) iterated Hopf Ore extension} (\emph{($n$-step) IHOE}, for short) of $R$ if it contains $R$ as a Hopf subalgebra and there is a chain of Hopf subalgebras such that $H^i$ is an Ore extension of $H^{i-1}$ as algebras for $i=1,\cdots, n$.
-We call the IHOE $H$ is \emph{of derivation type} if all sucessive HOEs' can be chosen to be of derivation type . \end{enumerate} By convention, a $0$-step IHOE of $R$ is just $R$ itself; a $1$-step IHOE of $R$ is just a HOE of $R$.
+We say that the HOE $H$ is \emph{of derivation type} if $\sigma$ can be chosen to be the identity map of $R$. \item A Hopf algebra $H$ is called an \emph{($n$-step) iterated Hopf Ore extension} (\emph{($n$-step) IHOE}, for short) of $R$ if it contains $R$ as a Hopf subalgebra and there is a chain of Hopf subalgebras such that $H^i$ is an Ore extension of $H^{i-1}$ as algebras for $i=1,\ldots, n$.
+We say that the IHOE $H$ is \emph{of derivation type} if all successive HOEs' can be chosen to be of derivation type . \end{enumerate} By convention, a $0$-step IHOE of $R$ is just $R$ itself; a $1$-step IHOE of $R$ is just a HOE of $R$.
 One similarly define the concept of \emph{graded HOE} and \emph{graded $n$-step IHOE} for graded Hopf algebras. \end{definition}

-\begin{theorem} Let $H$ be a connected graded Hopf algerba of GK dimension $d$ and $K$ a graded Hopf subalgebra of GK dimension $e$.
+\begin{theorem} Let $H$ be a connected graded Hopf algebra of GK dimension $d$ and $K$ a graded Hopf subalgebra of GK dimension $e$.
 Then $H$ is a graded $(d-e)$-step IHOE of $K$ of derivation type. \end{theorem}